This feature or setting is available to all customers on any Recurly subscription plan.

-To use decimal pricing, Create a usage add on via the Admin Console or V3 API (2021-02-25).
-When specifying pricing in the API, use unit_amount_decimal.
-Decimal pricing supports up to 9 decimal places.
+Decimal pricing can be employed via the creation of a usage add-on through the Admin Console, V3 API (2021-02-25, or V2 API (https://recurly.com/developers/api-v2/v2.29/#tag/subscription-usage-records)).
+When indicating pricing in the API, use unit_amount_decimal.
+Decimal pricing caters for up to 9 decimal places in fixed, tiered, volume, and stair step pricing models.
 When unit_amount_decimal is provided, the unit_amount field is automatically set to null.
-When the subscription is created, the prices specified on the plan are used by default.
-You have the flexibility to override prices when creating a subscription if needed.
+The plan's predefined prices are used by default when creating a subscription, but you can alter these prices if needed.

-Each line item total will be rounded to the decimal values supported by the currency.
-Invoices will display the unit_amount_decimal value.
-For API responses, decimal pricing will be stored in the unit_amount_decimal field and unit_amount will be null.
+Invoice line item totals are rounded to the decimal values supported by the currency, and the unit_amount_decimal value is displayed on the invoices.
+For API responses, the decimal pricing is stored in the unit_amount_decimal field, while the unit_amount field remains null.

-Emails will automatically populate the unit_amount_decimal values into the unit_amount parameter.
-If you display invoice line items in your emails, these will automatically work when you start using decimal pricing.
+The unit_amount_decimal values are automatically filled into the unit_amount parameter in emails.
+If you display invoice line items in your emails, they will automatically work when you start using decimal pricing.

-The Subscription Add-Ons, Subscription Add Ons History, and Subscription Add Ons Usage exports include a column called unit_amount_decimal which should be used when decimal pricing is used.
+Subscription Add-Ons, Subscription Add Ons History, and Subscription Add Ons Usage exports include a unit_amount_decimal column to be used when decimal pricing is applied.

 - The Xero integration supports up to 4 decimal places for the unit_price.
 Some prices in Xero will round to two decimal places.
 The line item total charge will always be correct but the price is limited by the decimals Xero supports.

-- The Quickbooks integration supports up to 7 decimal places.
-The line item total charge will always be correct but the price is limited by the decimals Quickbooks supports.
+- The Quickbooks Online integration supports up to 7 decimal places.
+The line item total charge will always be correct but the price is limited by the decimals Quickbooks Online supports.